bitfield/script/README.md

 If our `func` returns some error, then, just as with the `Do` example, the pipe's error status is set, and subsequent stages become a no-op.

 Filters run concurrently, so the pipeline can start producing output before the input has been fully read, as it did in the `ping` example.
-In fact, most built-in pipe methods, including `Exec`, are implemented *using* `Filter`.
+In fact, most built-in pipe methods, including `ExecCommand`, are implemented *using* `Filter`.

 If we want to scan input line by line, we could do that with a `Filter` function that creates a `bufio.Scanner` on its input, but we don't need to: